-Based in sleepy New Milton, Bashley were certainly a new one on us when we drew them in the 2001-2 FA Trophy Fourth Round.
-And they didn’t half make us work for it too; Boro’ labouring to a slender 1-0 win to secure a place in the next round.
-Any chance of us going up against each other are pretty much restricted to cup competition, however.
-The Bash are members of the Wessex League, which is a long way from home for us.
+Based in sleepy New Milton, they were a new one on us when we drew them in 2001-2 FA Trophy Round Four.
+And they didn’t half make us work for it; Boro’ labouring to a slender 1-0 win.
+Any chance of us going up against each other are pretty much restricted to cup competition.
+The Bash are members of the Wessex League; a long way from home for us.

 Bashley: The Facts